davidjaimes/pothole-repair-reauests/README.md

 ## Leaflet and Mapbox

 - [X] City of San Diego Boundary
-- [X] City of San Diego Council Districts with Party in color, Council Member, and Phone Number. :sob:
+- [X] City of San Diego Council Districts with Party in color, Council Member, and Phone Number.
 - [ ] Markers for each pothole based on Status.
 - [ ] Summary of of each pothole Status group sum for each Council District (i.e., mouseover).